Yikes…New College Student Orientation

 - Meet and discuss course selection/schedule with your academic adviser.

-- Learn about your overall graduation requirements as well as those in your specific major.
+- Learn about your overall graduation requirements and those in your specific major.

 - Officially register for your semester classes.